 Obesity, type 2 diabetes, cardiovascular diseases, musculoskeletal problems, etc. have all been linked with a sedentary lifestyle.
 Moreover, long periods of inactivity can slow down metabolism and weaken the body’s ability to regulate blood sugar and blood pressure levels, and break down fat.

-A study found that sedentary behavior may be a distinct risk factor, independent of physical activity, for multiple adverse health outcomes in adults.
+Sedentary behavior may be a distinct risk factor, independent of physical activity, for multiple adverse health outcomes in adults.

-Another study conducted by researchers from Roswell Park Comprehensive Cancer Center found a relationship between increased risk of dying from cancer and a sedentary lifestyle.
+A study conducted by researchers from Roswell Park Comprehensive Cancer Center found a relationship between increased risk of dying from cancer and a sedentary lifestyle.

 Also, other than physical problems, sedentary behavior also has a negative impact on mental health.
 People who are physically inactive seem to fall prey to depression and anxiety easily.
 Moreover, as we know exercise helps to combat stress, people who don’t exercise can suffer from the same as well.